 Getting clean is the chance of a lifetime.
 You can mend relationships, find a new job and place to live, and maybe have the chance to live a few of your dreams.

 There are many paths to your goal, and none of them will be easy.
-But choosing methadone treatment may make the walk just a bit easier.
+But choosing methadone maintenance treatment may make the walk just a bit easier.
 For more information contact us at (855) 976-2092.